Codecademy/docs/content/cpp/concepts/random/random.md

 ---
-Title: 'Random'
+Title: "Random"
 Description: 'C++ has a std::rand() function from cstdlib library that generates a random number.
 For example, if we add #include , we can use the std::rand() function: cpp std::cout << std::rand() << "\n"; std::cout << std::rand() << "\n"; std::cout << std::rand() << "\n"; '
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Game Development'
+  - "Game Development"
 Tags:
-  - 'Random'
+  - "Random"
-  - 'Variables'
+  - "Variables"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 C++ has a `std::rand()` function from `cstdlib` library that generates a random number.